Size distribution of particles in Saturn's rings from aggregation and fragmentation: Maxwell approximation for the velocity distribution functions

-Owing to the permanent aggregation and fragmentation we have a dynamically sustained mixture of particles of different mass.
-Mixtures of dissipative particles, generally, have different velocity dispersion, or mean kinetic energy ("granular temperature") of each species.
-We define the partial number density $n_i$ and mean kinetic energy $\langle E_i \rangle $ of the species as \cite{GarzoDufty:1999},
+The interplay between aggregation and fragmentation results in a dynamically sustained mixture of particles of different mass.
+Mixtures of dissipative particles, generally, have different velocity dispersion, or mean kinetic energy (``granular temperature") of each species.
+The partial number density (concentration) $n_i$ and the respective mean kinetic energy $\langle E_i \rangle $ of the species read, e.g.~\cite{GarzoDufty:1999},

 We assume that the distribution function $f_i(\vec{v}_i,t )$ may be written as \cite{SpahnetalEPL:2004,BrilliantovSpahn2006,GarzoDufty:1999}